jordanbemmels/kiwi-iDDC/02_Run_iDDC_simulations.md

 nbSims 100
 ```

 In reality, for performing large numbers of simulations (e.g., hundreds of thousands) you will likely wish to submit jobs to a High-Performance Computing (HPC) cluster.
 Scripts are not provided as the setup will be highly specific to individual users.
+Your institution's HPC cluster will likely provide relevant documentation.